-Think of endorsements as “added options” to your auto policy.
+Think of auto insurance endorsements as “added options” to your auto policy.
 Just like you could customize your vehicle, endorsements allow you to customize your coverage.
 Sometimes endorsements are as simple as an address or name change, or when you want to add coverage to your current policy.

-An endorsement is a good way to add extra coverage to your policy without having to purchase an entirely new one.
-Your ERIE Agent can walk you through your policy and let you know which endorsements you currently have on your policy and if there are any additional endorsements that make sense to add.
+An endorsement is also a good way to add extra coverage to your policy without having to purchase an entirely new one.
+Your ERIE agent can walk you through your policy and let you know which endorsements you currently have on your policy and if there are any additional endorsements that make sense to add.

-Secure Your Rate.
-With the ERIE Rate Lock feature, you will pay the same premium year after year.** Even if you have a claim, your rates won’t change until you make certain changes to your auto insurance policy, such as adding or removing a vehicle or driver from your policy or changing your primary residence.
-(ERIE Rate Lock is not available in all states.)
+- Secure Your Rate:With the ERIE Rate Lock® feature, you can pay the same premium year after year.
+Even if you have a claim, your rates won’t change until you make certain changes to your auto insurance policy, such as adding or removing a vehicle or driver from your policy or changing your primary residence.3

-True Blue Replacement.
-ERIE’s New Auto Security coverage endorsement offers Customers the opportunity to have their vehicle replaced without worry of depreciation.
-If you’ve owned your new car less than two years and it gets totaled, ERIE will reimburse you the cost to replace it with a vehicle from the newest model year.
-And if you’ve owned your car more than two years, ERIE will pay the cost to replace it with another vehicle of the same model two years newer.
+- True Blue Replacement: ERIE’s New Auto Security coverage endorsement5 offers customers the opportunity to replace a totaled vehicle without worry of depreciation.
+If your new car is less than two years old and it gets totaled, ERIE will reimburse you the cost to replace it with a vehicle of the newest model year.
+And if your car is more than two years old, ERIE will pay the cost to replace it with another vehicle of the same model up to two years newer with similar mileage.
 How nice is that?

 When it comes to your auto insurance, you’ve got a lot of choices.
 When you choose ERIE, you can feel confident about your coverage.
 Why?
 Because every policy comes with a local insurance agent to help you understand how your policy works, what it can help protect, and how to customize it based on your needs (and budget).